-Legislation in force in Spain imposes gift and inheritance tax on donees, heirs or insurance beneficiaries regardless of the tax residence of the donor, deceased or payer of the policy premiums.
+IGT legislation in force in Spain imposes gift and inheritance tax on donees, heirs or insurance beneficiaries regardless of the tax residence of the donor, deceased or payer of the policy premiums.

-Taxpayers are the heir, the donee or the beneficiary, according to the following rules.
+Taxpayers are the heir, the donee or the beneficiary.
+Tax liability will depend on whether the IGT taxpayer is Spanish resident or not. as follows: